 - Tap Confirm.

-Your plan should activate in a few moments.
+Your plan should be activated in a few moments.

 Some countries and regions might restrict local residents from signing up for mobile data plans.
-Check with your operator for details.
+Check with your network provider for details.

 * eSIM on iPad is not offered in China mainland.

 Scan a QR code